mokshadharma/llm-instructions/ed-non-interactive-guide.md

 **Strict anchoring is NON-OPTIONAL for multi-script edits**

-When editing across multiple scripts, strict contextual anchoring (`s/pattern/&/`) becomes your last line of defense.
-Even if you forget to re-verify line numbers, an anchor assertion will cause the script to fail safely rather than corrupt the file.
+When editing across multiple scripts, strict contextual anchoring (`s/pattern/&/`) helps detect errors via ed's non-zero exit status.
+However, **it does not prevent subsequent commands from executing**.
+If the assertion fails, ed prints an error but continues with the edit.
+The safest approach is to run assertions in a separate ed invocation (with `Q`) and check the exit code before proceeding.

 **Example: Safe multi-script pattern**
 ```bash